vdaas/vald/docs/user-guides/client-api-config.md

 ## Upsert Service

-`Upsert` is updating existing vectors in the `vald-agent` or inserting new vectors into the `vald-agent` if the request vector is not indexed.
+The `Upsert` service allows the user to update existing vectors in the Vald cluster or insert new vector(s) if the request vector is not indexed.
 It requires the vector, its ID (specific ID for the vector), and optional configuration.

 ### Configuration